Javierenrique00/freenasparseserver/README.md

 ## Step 1 - Create a new Jail

-Create a jail with the following parameters: Static IP, with a virtual vnet, my static Ip is 192.168.0.54
+Create a jail with the following parameters: Static IP, with a virtual vnet, my static Ip is 192.168.0.54, you can choose any static Ip that has no collision with the others of your network.

 ![jail creation 1](./doc/imgs/jail1.jpg)